Scapular Retraction Test

 How do you perform the Scapular Retraction Test?

-In this maneuver, the scapula is first positioned and stabilized in a fully retracted position.
 With the scapula in this position, the examiner performs the dynamic labral shear test to evaluate the glenoid labrum followed by the Jobe test to evaluate supraspinatus strength (empty can test or full can test; however, it is advisable to use the full can test position in the setting of a positive scapular assistance test to minimize symptoms of impingement which can decrease strength measurements).

 See Also: Empty Can Test